 - SC3.1 Where a matter reported under either set of these Regulations would also constitute an offence under the criminal law, the member of staff receiving the allegation under these Regulations shall, as soon as practicable, inform their Dean of School or Director of Service who shall discuss the matter with the University Secretary.
 If the University Secretary decides the matter should be further addressed, s/he, after consulting such persons as s/he sees fit, make a report to the Principal and Vice Chancellor.
-The Principal and Vice Chancellor shall then determine which of the following apply: - SC3.1.1 Where the offence under the criminal law is not considered to be serious i.e. unlikely to attract a custodial sentence on conviction, action under these Regulations may continue, but such action may be deferred pending any police investigation or prosecution; - SC3.1.2 In cases of all other offences under criminal law, no action, other than suspension, may be taken under the terms of these Regulations unless the matter has been reported to the police and the offender either prosecuted, or a decision not to proceed has been taken, at which time the Principal and Vice Chancellor may decide whether internal disciplinary action should continue or be taken in the interests of the University community. - SC3.2 Where a finding of a breach of Regulations is made and the student has already been sentenced by a Criminal Court in respect of the same facts, the Court's penalty shall be taken into consideration in determining the penalty under these Regulations. - SC3.3 A student against whom a serious criminal charge is pending or who is the subject of police investigation may be temporarily excluded by the Principal and Vice Chancellor pending trial or other conclusion of the investigation.
-Such exclusion shall be reviewed and subject to confirmation at intervals of not more than one month by two members of the University Court.
-Where a student is temporarily excluded under this clause and either the police investigation is discontinued or the student is found not guilty, two members of the University Court shall make a recommendation as to any remedial action required for lost tuition and or fees. - SC3.4 A student may be withdrawn from the University if authorities external to the University place restrictions upon the student which prohibits their attendance at the University or otherwise impinges upon the student's ability to fulfill the academic requirements expected of them.
-Withdrawal of a student does not prohibit the student from enrolling at the University in the next academic year, but admission may be subject to qualification, such as exclusion from certain programmes of study.
+The Principal and Vice Chancellor shall then determine which of the following apply: - SC3.1.1 In cases of offences under criminal law which are being dealt with under the criminal process, no action, other than suspension, may be taken under the terms of these Regulations until the criminal process has been concluded, where upon the Principal and Vice Chancellor may decide whether internal disciplinary action should continue or be taken under these Regulations. - SC3.1.2 In cases of offences under criminal law which are not being dealt with under the criminal process, internal disciplinary action may be taken under these Regulations. - SC3.2 Where a finding of a breach of Regulations is made and the student has already been sentenced by a Criminal Court in respect of the same facts, the Court's penalty shall be taken into consideration in determining the penalty under these Regulations. - SC3.3 A student against whom a serious criminal charge is pending or who is the subject of police investigation may be temporarily excluded by the Principal and Vice Chancellor pending trial or other conclusion of the investigation.
+Such exclusion shall be reviewed and subject to confirmation at intervals of not more than one month by the Principal or their nominee.
+Where a student is temporarily excluded under this clause and either the police investigation is discontinued or the student is found not guilty, the Principal or their nominee shall make a recommendation as to any remedial action required for lost tuition and or fees. - SC3.4 A student may be withdrawn from the University if authorities external to the University place restrictions upon the student which prohibits their attendance at the University or otherwise impinges upon the student's ability to fulfill the academic requirements expected of them.
+Withdrawal of a student does not prohibit the student from enrolling at the University in the next academic year, but admission may be subject to qualification, such as exclusion from certain programmes of study. - SC3.5 For students who must have a PVG check as part of their programme of study, the University is required to make a referral to Disclosure Scotland when they are satisfied that a student's conduct has met one or more of the criteria (referral grounds) outlined below AND that the findings under the breach of regulations results in permanent expulsion and exclusion from the University as outlined under section SC6.4 of these regulations.
+The referral grounds include: